justin13601/ACES/README.md

 ## Background

-Event Stream GPT (ESGPT) is a library that streamlines the development of generative, pre-trained transformers (i.e., foundation models) over event stream datasets, such as Electronic Health Records (EHR).
+EventStreamGPT(ESGPT) is a library that streamlines the development of generative, pre-trained transformers (i.e., foundation models) over event stream datasets, such as Electronic Health Records (EHR).
 ESGPT is designed to extract, preprocess, and manage these datasets efficiently, providing a Huggingface-compatible modeling API and introducing critical capabilities for representing complex intra-event causal dependencies and measuring zero-shot performance.
 For more detailed information, please refer to the ESGPT GitHub repository: [ESGPT GitHub Repo](https://github.com/esgpt).

 A feature of ESGPT is the ability to query EHR datasets for valid subjects, guided by various constraints and requirements defined in a YAML configuration file.
 This streamlines the process of extracting task-specific cohorts from large time-series datasets, offering a powerful and user-friendly solution to researchers and developers.
 The use of a human-readable YAML configuration file also eliminates the need for users to be proficient in complex dataframe querying, making the querying process accessible to a broader audience.